 Difference Between Reiki and Massage Therapy Training

-To become a licensed massage therapist, you must attend an accredited massage school and take extensive coursework, which usually includes anatomy, physiology and other courses, in addition to massage techniques.
+To become a licensed massage therapist, you must attend an accredited massage school and take extensive coursework, which usually includes anatomy, physiology, and other courses, in addition to massage techniques.
 Depending on the program, these programs can take from six months to two years.
 In many states, you must also pass a massage certification exam in order to be a licensed practitioner.

-Reiki, on the other hand, is not licensed by any state board, but a few organizations have begun to establish criterion for this new healing art.
+Reiki, on the other hand, is not licensed by any state board, but a few organizations have begun to establish the criterion for this new healing art.
 The Reiki Licensing Commission for Reiki Masters and Healers (RLCRMH) for instance, has called for stricter standards of Reiki training, and awards designations for Reiki healers, coaches, masters and instructors.
 The lowest levels take about one or two days of training, and the highest level can take years to achieve.

-There are other types of Reiki certification as well, such as Lightarian Reiki®, Urevia®, Shamballa Multi-Dimensional Reiki healing and Karuna.
+There are other types of Reiki certification as well, such as Lightarian Reiki®, Urevia®, Shamballa Multi-Dimensional Reiki healing, and Karuna.
 Usui Reiki healing techniques requires learning from a teacher who is directly in the Reiki lineage from masters taught by Dr. Usui or his student, Hawaiian Reiki master Hawayo Takata.

 Reiki and Massage Therapy as Complementary Professions

-In massage therapy, the practitioner manipulates the patient, whereas in Reiki, the healer barely touches the patient, in a non-invasive and non-manipulative 45- to 90-minute session.
+In massage therapy, the practitioner manipulates the patient, whereas, in Reiki, the healer barely touches the patient, in a non-invasive and non-manipulative 45- to 90-minute session.
 The practices are complementary, however, and many massage therapy schools also teach Reiki healing techniques so they can be incorporated into graduates’ private practices.
 Some massage therapists use Reiki techniques during their massage sessions, which is referred to as a “Reiki massage”, to promote physical, emotional and mental well-being.